 It is primarily through deliveringMystery of the Agesthat we keep the lamp of the Laodicean era burning—for the world, not the Laodiceans.
 That is our job.
-If the lamp goes out, this world would be in total darkness.
-Only the Philadelphia Church of God (pcg) gives light to this world.
+If the lamp were to go out, this world would be in total darkness.
+Only the Philadelphia Church of God (PCG) gives light to this world.
 And Mystery of the Agesis the major oil supply for the lamp.

 Dispensation of the Mystery

 Just what does it mean to prophesy again about the mystery?